Enforcing Strong Passwords in Torizon OS

 pam_pwquality is based on pam_cracklib.
 It is backward compatible with

 Torizon OS is shipped with

 pam_pwquality module.
 The users can enable this module to have additional security for their devices.
 It helps users in creating new passwords that are not easy to guess e.g. by a brute force attack.
 See man pam_pwquality for documentation of this PAM module.

-This article complies to the Typographic Conventions for the Toradex Documentation.
+This article complies with the Typographic Conventions for the Toradex Documentation.

 - A Toradex SoM with Torizon installed.